The ECE regulatory sector review will assess whether the current set of regulations are achieving the right outcomes for early childhood education.

 Using existing research, both domestic and international, the review aims to build on previous work.
 This includes how different groups work together in this area.
 This review is important because it helps make sure that the rules are good for everyone and make economic sense, saving time and improving outcomes for our children.

-The ECE regulatory sector review will engage with those impacted by the early childhood education regulatory system, including regulated parties, such as ECE business owners, and those who regulate the sector such as the Ministry of Education, as well as interested groups, such as unions, child advocacy organisations, research bodies, the early childhood education workforce, and the parents and caregivers who use the services of ECE providers.
+To support our information gathering for this review we engaged with those impacted by, and subject to, the early childhood education regulatory system, including regulated parties, such as ECE business owners, and those who regulate the sector such as the Ministry of Education, as well as interested groups, such as unions, child advocacy organisations, research bodies, the early childhood education workforce, and the parents and caregivers who use the services of ECE providers.

 The ECE regulatory sector review is designed to make a tangible difference for parents by ensuring that the regulatory framework enables ECE to be supportive, nurturing, and a beneficial experience for both children and their parents.